-Socialization- Its Meaning
+Socialization- Its meaning

 Socialization is a process with the help of which a living organism is changed into a social being.
-It is a process through which the younger generation learns the adult role which it has to play subsequently.
+It is a process through which the younger generation learns the adults role which it has to play subsequently.
 It is a continuous process in the life of an individual and it continues from generation to generation.

 The newborn is merely an organism.
 Socialization makes him responsive to the society.
 The process of socialization is endless.
 It prepares him to fit in the group and to perform the social roles.
 It enables the man to adjust himself to the new social order.

 Socialization stands for the development of the human brain, body, attitude, behavior and so forth. the term socialization refers to the process of interaction through which the growing individual learns the habits, attitudes, values and beliefs of the social group into which he has been born.